kyphan38/web/assets/docs/technical/os - ongoing/2-memory/5-memory-allocation-and-free-space-management-algo.md

 Must split and coalesce free chunks to satisfy variable-sized requests

-# Buddy allocation for easy coalescing
+## Buddy Allocation for Easy Coalescing

 Allocate memory in sizes that are powers of 2
 - For example, for a request of 7000 bytes, allocate an 8 KB chunk